notslang/vine-screen-scrape/README.md

 ```

 ## Why?
-The fact that Vine requires an app to be registered just to access the data that is publicly available on their site is excessively controlling.
-Scripts should be able to consume the same data as people, and with the same level of authentication.
-Sadly, Vine doesn't provide an open, structured, and machine readable API.

-So, we're forced to use a method that Vine cannot effectively shut down without harming themselves: scraping their user-facing site.
+Vine doesn't provide an open, structured, and machine readable API, so, we're forced to scrape their user-facing site.

 ## Caveats
 - This is probably against the Vine TOS, so don't use it if that sort of thing worries you.
 - Whenever Vine updates certain parts of their front-end this scraper will need to be updated to support the new API.
-- You can't scrape protected accounts or get engagement rates / impression counts (cause it's not public duh).
+- You can't scrape protected accounts (cause it's not public duh).